ericleong/sand.js/README.md

 cell sand 255 255 255 1.0
 ```

+Note that there is a limit of 256 cell types, and all names must be unique.
+Due to implementation details, cells cannot have colors too similar to other cells - a good rule of thumb is one color channel must be at least 4 (3 bits) away from the nearest cell.
+For example, `255 0 0` and `253 0 0` are too close together, but `255 0 0` and `251 0 0` are just far enough apart.
+In other words, if your eyes can't tell the difference, they're probably too similar.

 ### rules

 Rules govern the interactions between cells.
 They are defined like this: